kevingelion/homebridge-better-http-rgb/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install homebridge-http using: `npm install -g homebridge-better-http-rgb`
+2. Install homebridge-http using: `npm install -g homebridge-http-rgb`
 3. Update your configuration file.
 See below for examples.